capecodcommission/cape-cod-coastal-planner/README.md

 # Enter an interactive terminal into a pod id
 kubectl exec -it cccpapi-1234567 -- /bin/bash

-# Install Keel on an RBAC-enabled cluster
+# Install Keel on AKS to rebuild pods when pinged
 helm upgrade --install keel --namespace=keel keel/keel --set service.enabled="true"

 # To delete all services, deployments, pods, replicasets, volumes